01 of 13

 Built starting in the 11th century, this underappreciated gem of medieval history has inspired countless literary portrayals by authors including Victor Hugo and Balzac.
 Exploring the town's stunning stone fortifications and partaking in theatrical medieval shows and festivals there is definitely worth the trip.

-Getting there from Paris: Take the SNCF regional train from Gare de l'Est to Provins.
+Getting There: Take the SNCF regional train from Gare de l'Est to Provins.
 The city is about an hour from Paris by train or car.

 10 of 13

-Getting There: There is no direct train to Mont St-Michel from Paris, so many tourists prefer to drive.
+Getting There: There is no direct train to Mont-Saint-Michel from Paris, so many tourists prefer to drive.
 Parking is available near the Abbey; walk or take a free shuttle from the parking lot to the entrance.
-If you do opt to take the train, you can catch one from Paris' Montparnasse station to the city of Rennes, then take a bus called "Keolis" to the Abbey.
-The bus runs four times a day.
-You can buy tickets online here.
+If you do opt to take the train, you can catch one from Paris' Montparnasse station to the city of Rennes, then take a bus called Keolis to the Abbey.
+The bus runs several times a day.

-When to Go?
-Year-round: the tides, sky and light will be different during each season, each beautiful in its own way.
-Sunnier days allow you to fully appreciate the play of light on the sand and the dramatic contrast between the sea, sunlit water reflecting on the sand and the imposing presence of the Abbey.Continue to 11 of 13 below.
+When to Go: Head to this site year-round: the tides, sky, and light will be different during each season, each beautiful in its own way.
+Sunnier days allow you to fully appreciate the play of light on the sand and the dramatic contrast between the sea, sunlit water reflecting on the sand, and the imposing presence of the Abbey.Continue to 11 of 13 below.

 11 of 13